 Put Your Ideas into Action on a Carrollton Board or Commission

-The City of Carrollton is now accepting applications for the 2020 Boards & Commissions appointments in October.
-Residents are encouraged to get involved in the areas of the community that matter to them.
+The City of Carrollton is now accepting applications for the 2021 Boards & Commissions appointments in October.
+Residents are encouraged to get involved in the areas of community life that mean the most to them.

 City government depends on residents who volunteer their time and expertise as members of boards, commissions, and committees.
 By lending a more diverse viewpoint for City Council to consider, their actions help shape and influence public policy.
 Citizen involvement is vital in setting the direction for Carrollton's future.

-Applications for all seats will be accepted until Friday, September 11 at 5:30 p.m.
+Applications for all seats will be accepted until Friday, September 10.

 The following is a list of Carrollton’s boards and commissions: